Post-Baccalaureate Program in Elementary Education

 Phone: (973) 655-4243

-The Post Baccalaureate Initial Certification in Elementary Education (K-5) is a 24 credit program designed to provide graduate students with initial certification to teach Kindergarten through fifth grade (K-5).
+The Post Baccalaureate Initial Certification in Elementary Education is a 24 credit program designed to provide graduate students with initial certification to teach Kindergarten through sixth grade.
 Students who apply to this program must hold a bachelor's degree from an accredited institution, including a minimum of 60 liberal arts credits.
 In addition, applicants must provide evidence of substantial and meaningful experience with groups of children and be permitted admission into the Teacher Education Program.
 It is expected that students in the program will be able to demonstrate proficiency in the use of the English language.
 Applicants must also submit passing scores on the PRAXIS II test for Elementary Education: Content Knowledge (test code 014).

 Montclair State University’s Teacher Education Program is one of the most highly-regarded teacher preparation programs in the country.
 It has been consistently recognized both nationally and regionally for its unique features, including its structure, partnerships, and curricular emphases.
 The program is considered a model for other colleges and universities and has continuously been accredited by the National Council for the Accreditation of Teacher Education (NCATE) since 1954.